Pirates manager Shelton argues through mask, gets 1st ML win

 Shelton came out to argue with plate umpire Jordan Baker in the third inning after pitcher Derek Holland was ejected from the dugout for arguing balls and strikes.

-Shelton pulled a gaiter over his face as he left the dugout, and Baker pulled a face mask out of his pocket and held it to his face as Shelton argued from about six feet away.
-Baker let Shelton say his peace, and the first-year skipper was not ejected.
+Shelton lifted a gaiter over his face as he left the dugout, and Baker pulled a mask out of his pocket and held it to his face as Shelton argued from about six feet away.
+Baker let Shelton say his piece, and the first-year skipper was not ejected.

+Despite the odd circumstances of the argument, Shelton paid Baker a compliment about the dust-up.

+“Jordan did a really good job of it.
+We were trying to stay distant, which we were both aware of,” he said.
+“Then his mask broke midway though (our argument) so I wanted to make sure that my mask stayed up and he was great.

 Keller (1-0) faced St. Louis for the first time in his career.
 He gave up one run, two hits and three walks while striking out three.
 His only blemish came when Kolten Wong scored on Tommy Edman’s infield single in the third inning.